Contact the Title IX Coordinator

 - Share that you support the individual’s right to be treated seriously and with respect

-- Be aware that the individual may be experiencing a wide range of emotions including shame, anger, fear and denial
+- Be aware that the individual may be experiencing a wide range of emotions including shame, anger, fear, or denial

-- Interrupt to inform the individual about your limits to confidentiality and that you only will report to those who have a need to know
+- Interrupt to inform the individual about your limits to confidentiality and that you only will report to those who have a need to know–ensuring their privacy

 - Remember that:

-- People of all genders and gender identities can impacted by gender-based violence.
+- People of all genders and gender identities can be impacted by sex/gender-based violence.

 - Avoid asking why questions.
 It is not your role to determine what happened.